Accreditation Information

 Accreditation creates a set of quality standards, provides access to federal and state funding, and makes transferring credits easier.

-LIM College’s business degree programs (associate of applied science in Fashion Merchandising and Management, bachelor of business administration degrees in Fashion Merchandising, Management, Fashion Marketing, and Visual Studies, bachelor of science in International Business, and bachelor of professional studies in Fashion Merchandising) are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+LIM College’s business degree programs (associate of applied science in Fashion Merchandising and Management, bachelor of business administration degrees in Fashion Merchandising, Fashion Marketing, and Visual Studies, and bachelor of professional studies in Fashion Merchandising) are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 ACBSP is dedicated to improving the quality of business schools and programs around the world, and ultimately to improving the practice of business in every industry around the world.
 ACBSP offers programs, services, and an accreditation process uniquely focused on teaching excellence and student learning outcomes.